 - What happens if you over tighten scope rings?

 If the scope rings are over tightened, they can deform the scope tubes, especially if they are 1-inch tubes.
 This results in erratic movement of the erector system

 - What makes a rifle scope best for low light conditions?

 Low light settings require light transmission.
 A scope with multi-coated lenses will work better.
 This is because multiple layers are added to every glass surface.
 Size of the objective lens also affects light transmission.
 Larger lens allows more light through.

 - What type of scope do I need for 500 yards?

 The minimum magnification needed for 500 yards is 5X.
 This is the bare minimum magnification and may not be ideal for low side stretched at 500 yards.
 Experts recommend a 10X magnification for a good shot.

 The clear winner of our roundup is Simmons Truplex 8-Point.
 With 3X to 9X magnification and triplex reticle, it makes target hunting very fun and super easy.

 In addition, it offers a good quality design at a very affordable price.
 The optics are fully coated and produce a bright and high contrast image.
 Another amazing feature is the ¼-MOA SureGrip audible click windage.
 This allows effortless elevation adjustments.

-It is most loved by our team because of how east it is to mount on your rifle.
-This makes it extremely user friendly.
+It is most loved by our team because of how easy it is to mount on your rifle.
+This makes it extremely user-friendly.
 Not only this, it is also waterproof, recoil proof and fog roof that just adds more value to its durability.